cal-itp/reports/.github/ISSUE_TEMPLATE/monthly_reports.md

 If there are no changes between development and production rerun the last github action workflow run on main.

-- [ ] verify in the github action that it is copying production report data
+- [ ] Verify in the github action that it is copying production report data
-- [ ] verify that production site has been updated with most up to date month
+- [ ] Verify that production site has been updated with most up to date month

 ### Email reports